Daeon97/always_listening/README.md

 # always_listening
-When the flutter app is launched, the api calls counter bloc does all the work First it subscribes to a timer stream which executes events every 5 seconds.
+When the flutter app is launched, the api calls counter bloc which does all the work.

-The current implement does this only when the app is in foreground.
-Once it leaves foreground the timer stream is unsubscribed, but the app still listens for audio in the background on the Kotlin side.
+First it subscribes to the audio stream, collects and appends the audio data.
+Once it has determined that the audio is 5 seconds long, it sends the raw audio stream to the create wav use case that is in charge of creating and storing the wav file locally.

-At 5 seconds intervals it invokes the method channel and gets the audio stream from the kotlin side and sends it to the create wav use case.
-The result from create wav use case is then sent to the send audio wav use case and whatever this returns is persisted by hydrated bloc
+Once the creation of the wav file is complete the file path is then sent to the send audio wav use case which is in charge of sending the wav file to an endpoint.
+The result of this network request is then persisted by hydrated bloc.
+The UI is notified of subsequent changes and it rebuilds itself accordingly